corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/setup/corda-configuration-file.md

    *Default:* CorDapp schema creation is controlled with ``initialiseSchema``.

   `runMigration`
     Boolean on whether to run the database migration scripts at startup.
 In production please keep it false.
-For more information please check :doc:`database-management`.
+For more information please check [Database management scripts](../../cordapps/database-management.md).
 If migration is not run, on startup, the node will check if it's running on the correct database version.
     The property is used only when a node runs against a database other than H2, and it's replaced by the ``initialiseSchema`` property for other databases.

     *Default:* false